iredmail/docs/en_US/iredmail-easy/iredmail-easy.release.notes.md

 * Improvements:
     + Able to remove ssh public key on target server.
+    + SSH keys which were generated 7 days ago will be removed automatically from iRedMail Easy platform.

 * Fixed issues:
     - php-fpm: not reopen log file after rotation.